-You can add intercept operations and execute your own business logic synchronously blocking the operation.
-You can change the returned value from a get operation, change the value to be put or cancel operations by throwing exception.
+You can add intercept operations and then execute your own business logic synchronously blocking the operations.
+You can change the returned value from a get operation, change the value to be put or cancel operations by throwing an exception.

-Interceptors are different from listeners as with listeners you just take an action after the operation has been completed.
-Interceptor actions are synchronous and you can alter the behavior of operation, change the values or totally cancel it.
+Interceptors are different from listeners.
+With listeners, you take an action after the operation has been completed.
+Interceptor actions are synchronous and you can alter the behavior of operation, change the values, or totally cancel it.